comprna/SWARM/README.md

 git clone https://github.com/comprna/SWARM/ && cd SWARM
 ```

 This step is highly recommended and required for using our C++ preprocessing of sam event files.
-Skip if using eventalign.tsv format.
+Compiling SWARM_preprocess and prerequisites should take ~ 2 minutes.
+Can skip if using eventalign.tsv format (much slower and much more storage required).

 ```
 cd SWARM_scripts/preprocess/